BAkinmarin/bible-quiz-game/README.md

 > Used for quiz questions included in project.

 ### w3 schools
-> Used for general lookup JS dom related queries and general styling css using js.

-> Also used for trying to clearInterval on countdown clock to make it reset.
+> Used when researching how to use and style a modal.

 ### Stack Overflow
 > Used to query issues relating programming issues relating to injecting html with JS.